Ekanshsomani/MIPS32-Simulator/README.md

 1. Processor class: Holds the state of the processor (registers, PC).
 Instance - MIPS.
 2. RAM class.
 Represents memory.
 Instance - ram
-3. Static Classses for pipeline stages (each will have a call function and channel)
+3. Classses for pipeline stages (each will have a call function and channel)
-  - Decode: Fetch & Decode the instruction.
+   1. Decode: Fetch & Decode the instruction.
-  - Execute: Execute the instruction.
+   2. Execute: Execute the instruction.
-  - Memory: If needed, write back or read from RAM.
+   3. Memory: If needed, write back or read from RAM.
 4. cycle function.
 In each cycle, call static classes in reverse order.

 ## Datapath and Control